Yin Yoga Sequence for the Winter

 Acupressure Point Kidney 7 (Fu Liu)

 This point is located on the inside of the lower leg.
-First find the middle point between the inner ankle and the achilles tendon.
+First, find the middle point between the inner ankle and the Achilles tendon.
 From there, measure two thumb widths above that point.
-Kidney 7 is located at that spot on the anterior border of the achilles tendon.
+Kidney 7 is located at that spot on the anterior border of the Achilles tendon.

-Learn more acupressure for yin yoga here.
+Learn more about acupressure for yin yoga here.

 Yin Yoga Sequence for Winter:

-** Hold poses between 3-5 min. depending on your ability
+** Hold poses between 3-5 min. depending on your ability.

 I hope you enjoy the sequence!
 Let me know in the comments if you used this yin yoga sequence for winter 🙂